the-moisrex/webpp/webpp/http/bodies/README.md

         HTTPBody auto const& body);                 // The request body (not the request itself)
 ```

-if you specify the `HTTPResponse`, then you'll get a response, if you specify
+if you specify the `HTTPRequest`, then you'll get a response, if you specify
 that you want a body, you'll get a body.